Mathorga/glyder_lints/README.md

 # Glyder Lints
+This package defines all custom lint rules for flutter applications and is built on top of the [custom_lint](https://pub.dev/packages/custom_lint) package.

 ## Install
 Add the following in the `dev_dependencies` section in your `pubspec.yaml` after `flutter_lints` if present:</br>
 ```